Oxfordshire: Geography

 South of the Costwolds, Oxfordshire opens up into the undulating farmland of the upper Thames clay vales (NCA 108).
 The clay vales encircle the Midvale Ridge (NCA 109), a band of low-lying limestone hills running through the centre of the county.
 These two landscapes are the population centres of the county, containing Oxford itself as well as other key towns such as Witney, Bicester and Abingdon.

 To the south west of the county, the clay vales give way to the chalk hills of the Berkshire and Marlborough Downs (NCA 116) south of Wantage, known particularly for the Uffington White Horse.
 The Downs form part of the North Wessex Downs National Landscape.

 The Berkshire Downs extend to the Thames at Goring, east of which are further chalk hills in the Chilterns (NCA 110), much of which is in the Chilterns National Landscape.
-South of the boundaries of the National Landscape are Oxfordshire's southermost and easternmost points near the near Thames and Kennet Marina at Playhatch and Shiplake respectively.
+South of the boundaries of the National Landscape are Oxfordshire's southernmost and easternmost points near the near Thames and Kennet Marina at Playhatch and Shiplake respectively.

-Long-distance walks within the county include the Ridgeway National Trail, Macmillan Way, Oxfordshire Way and the D’Arcy Dalton Way.
+Long-distance walks within the county include the Ridgeway National Trail, Macmillan Way, Oxfordshire Way, and the D'Arcy Dalton Way.

 Rivers and canals

 From the mid-point western edge to the southeast corner of Oxfordshire, via the city in the middle, runs the Thames with its flat floodplains.
 This river forms the historic limit with Berkshire, remaining so on some lowest reaches.
-The Thames Path National Trail follows the river from upper estuary to a source.
+The Thames Path National Trail follows the river from the upper estuary to the source.

 Many smaller rivers in the county feed into the Thames, such as the Thame, Windrush, Evenlode and Cherwell.
 Some of these have trails running along their valleys.
 The Oxford Canal links to the Midlands and follows the Cherwell from Banbury via Kidlington into the city of Oxford, where these join the navigable Thames.
 About 15% of the historically named Wilts & Berks Canal, in sporadic sections, has been restored to navigability.